In a nutshell: Working as a research and development food technologist.

 Edgewater College, final year subjects: Calculus, Chemistry, Economics, English, Food Technology

-University of Auckland: Bachelor of Science, majoring in Food Science
+University of Auckland: Bachelor of Science (Honours), majoring in Food Science

 I enjoyed Food Technology at school but I didn't have a clue what I wanted to do until one day when a food technologist visited our Year 13 class as part of the Futureintech programme.
 His visit inspired me to do a degree majoring in Food Science.